GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 Generally it's convenient to set the logging level for both oxAuth and SCIM to **DEBUG**.
 SCIM component uses the same logging level of oxTrust.
 See the [log management](../operation/logs.md#log-levels) page for more information.

+## API documentation at a glance

+[SCIM API](../api-guide/scim-api.md) doc page describes the HTTP verbs, resource types, and endpoints available in our implementation of SCIM.
+The API has also been documented using OpenAPI (swagger) specification for the interested.
+Find yaml files [here](https://github.com/GluuFederation/scim/tree/version_4.2.2/scim-server/src/main/resources).

 ## Working in Test Mode

 !!!
 Warning